WHY LITTLETON NEEDS A CHARTER AMENDMENT FOR ITS HOUSING SOLUTION

 Whereas on January 7, 2025 Littleton’s city council, through a text change to the Uniform Land Use Code, attempted to rezone most residential properties in Littleton, allowing duplexes, triplexes, and multiplexes in single-family residential neighborhoods.
 While their effort failed, this issue is still in consideration by some members of the city council.
-Therefore, shall the following proposed amendment to the Littleton City Charter be submitted to voters at the next regular election (November 4, 2025)
+Therefore, shall the following proposed amendment to the Littleton City Charter be submitted to voters at the next regular election on November 4, 2025?

 Section 65.5 — Preservation of Neighborhood Land Use Restrictions.